 An unbalanced, unhealthy diet can damage blood vessels and lead to bleeding and lesions.
 Soy milk is rich in omega-6 and omega-3 fatty acids and Phyto-antioxidants, strengthening the blood vessel lining and keeping free radicals attacks at bay.
 These compounds also boost the flexibility and fluidity of your blood vessels.

-Reduce the Risk of Prostate Cancer
+Soy Milk May Help Reduce the Risk of Prostate Cancer

 Drinking soy milk can help reduce the risk of numerous health problems, including prostate cancer.
 It is due to phytoestrogen in soy milk.
 This compound plays a vital role in reducing the formation of testosterone in men.
 There is a close relationship between the high level of testosterone and the risk of prostate cancer.
 A soy-rich diet can help prevent prostate cancer.